gregreindel/llm-exe/docs/examples/concepts/replicating-lex.md

 // all slots valid?
 Great!

-// this is another example of where yit may help to manage state
+// this is another example of where it may help to manage state

 // lets che
-const didConfirm = await checkPolicy().execute({
+const didConfirm = await checkPolicy({
     mostRecentMessage: input,
-    chatHistory,
+    chatHistory: chatHistory.getHistory()
     statements: [
         "did the user explicitly confirm they wanted to rent a xxx on xxx?", "Did the assistant ask the user to confirm?"